 A fundamental survey course in current and historical legal philosophy, including the nature and sources of law, the relationships of law and morality, of law to society, and of law within the context of history.
+Enrollment limited to 18.

 9254 Juvenile Justice (2 qtr. hrs.)